 One cannot rely on the chance that corruption will be discovered and reported by a project participant.
 Project participants may have reasons for staying silent: they may themselves be implicated in the corruption, they may be intimidated, they may fear loss of business or employment, or they may fear damage to their reputation or claims against them for defamation.
 Alternatively, they may not have the opportunity or expertise to identify the corruption.

-Similarly, one cannot rely on interested members of civil society to uncover corruption in a project.
+Similarly, one cannot rely on interested members of the public to uncover corruption in a project.
 They will in most cases not have the requisite skills or adequate access to the project site, staff and documents.

 Consequently, a skilled and properly qualified independent monitor should be appointed whose duty is to monitor the project for corruption on an on-going basis and for the duration of the project, and to make appropriate reports.
 The monitor should have full access to all project participants, records and site.
 The key aim of the appointment of the monitor is prevention.
 Parties are less likely to undertake corrupt practices if there is a reasonable chance that these practices may be discovered by the monitor.
 However, if the monitor does uncover corrupt practice, the monitor should make appropriate reports so that enforcement action can be taken.